zhumingpassional/RLSolver/README.md

 	</div>
 </a>

-__Pattern I__: RL-based heuristic formulates the CO problem as Markov decision process (MDP), and then use RL algorithms to select the node and add it into the solution set.
+__Pattern I__: RL-based heuristic formulates the CO problem as Markov decision process (MDP), and then use RL algorithms to select the node and add it into a node set.
 There are three important functions for a gym-style environment:
 - reset(): Set the selected nodes as an empty set.
 - step(): Select the node with maximum Q-value and then add it to the set.
 - reward(): Calculate the objective values over all simulation environments.